-It happens to every home canner once word of your preservation avocation spreads: Windfalls of extra produce begin to appear.
+It happens to every home canner once word of your preservation avocation spreads: Extra produce begins to appear.
 The neighbor with the huge rhubarb patch starts hanging bags of it on your fence posts.
 You glean bushels of fruit (with permission, of course) from the untended plum trees down the street, and that peach tree that hardly blossomed at all last year is loaded with fragrant orbs.

 These harvests can go a long way toward filling the larder for the lean months of winter, but they can cause a bit of panic for the unprepared.
 Letâ€™s face it: While canning is immensely satisfying, it can also be a ton of work, especially in large amountsâ€”not to mention it has changed a lot over time.
 To avoid the panic and chaos that ensue from a plentiful harvest, here are 10 items to keep on hand so your canning tool kit is stocked and at the ready, giving you most everything needed to fill your shelves with a variety of homemade goodness.

 Vinegars are good for canning pickles, chutney, ketchup and more.
 At a minimum, you should keep large bottles of white vinegar and apple-cider vinegar on hand, but white-wine, champagne and even balsamic vinegars can make for interesting combinations and exotic flavors.
 For canning safety, check labels to ensure all vinegars are at least 5 percent acidity to maintain acidity levels high enough for safe water-bath processing.
 Keeping a variety of bottles on your shelves will ensure you have whatever type you needâ€”be it for champagne ketchup, berry-balsamic jam or bread-and-butter pickles.